Higher Koszul duality and $n$-affineness: Categorified Koszul duality via coaffine stacks

 be the pointing of $\cSpec(\CX)$ induced by the chosen base point $\eta\colon\left\{*\right\}\to X$.
 This produces a commutative diagram of categories

 We will prove that the diagram \eqref{fundamentaldiagram} satisfies the hypotheses of \cite[Corollary $4.7.3.16$]{ha}.
 This will allow us to apply the Barr--Beck--Lurie's monadicity theorem, and then conclude that the $n$-categorical equivalence holds as well thanks to \cref{remark:monadicity}. \begin{enumerate} \item The functor $\eta^*_{\operatorname{B}}$ is both monadic and comonadic: it is conservative, it commutes with all colimits, and is part of an ambidextrous adjunction.
 Its adjoint is computed as a left Kan extension along the pointing $\eta\colon\left\{*\right\}\to X$, which is the same as a right Kan extension in virtue of \cref{remark:shvcatleftrightkan}.
 With our connectedness assumptions on $X$, this adjoint is extremely simple to describe: under the equivalence the functor $\eta^*_{\operatorname{B}}$ corresponds to forgetting the $\LocSysCat^{n-1}(\Omega_*X;\Bbbk)$-module structure, and the adjoint is given by \item The functor $\cSpec(\eta)^\ast$ is conservative.
 Indeed, suppose that a morphism of two quasi-coherent sheaves of $n$-categories $F\colon n\bm{\scrF}\to n\bm{\scrG}$ over $\cSpec(\CX)$ is an equivalence when considering local sections over $\Spec(\Bbbk)$: we want to prove that it is actually an equivalence on \textit{all} local sections.
-Since $\cSpec(\CX)$ is a coaffine stack, we argue as in the proof of \cref{lemma:locfullyfaithful} and write
+Since $\cSpec(\CX)$ is a coaffine stack, we can write it as a geometric realization